lunayuehuang/MSE544_ImageSegmentation/README.md

 ## enbale this command only for the first time to unzip the data.
 ```

-### Cell 3 — Check PyTorch and GPU
+### Step C. Check PyTorch and GPU

-Confirms PyTorch is installed and that an Nvidia GPU is attached.
-If `Is CUDA available: False`, go back to **Runtime → Change runtime type → T4 GPU** in Colab before continuing.
+Run this cell to confirm that PyTorch is installed and that an Nvidia GPU is attached.
+The output should print your PyTorch version, `Is CUDA available: True`, and the GPU device name (e.g. `Tesla T4`).
+If you see `Is CUDA available: False`, go back to **Runtime → Change runtime type → T4 GPU** in Colab and reconnect before continuing.

 ```python
 # Check PyTorch installation and GPU availability on Google Colab